oravirt/ansible-oracle/roles/orasw_meta/README.md

 - (information): variable description is missing
 - (information): variable description is missing
 - (information): db_homes_installed not used for a long time...
 - (information): variable description is missing
 - (information): variable description is missing
-- (information): variable description is missing
-- (information): variable description is missing
 - (todo): Remove variable _www_download_bin